jewettaij/moltemplate/examples/all_atom/force_field_COMPASS/alkane_chain_single/README.txt

 we only specify the atom names, bond list, and coordinates.
 We do not have to list the atom charges, angles, dihedrals, or impropers.
-The rules for creating atomic charge and angle topology are contained in the "compass.lt" file created by step 3) above.
-The "ch2group.lt", "ch3group.lt", and "alkane50.lt" files all refer to "compass.lt", (as well as the "COMPASS" force-field object which it defines).
+The rules for creating atomic charge and angle topology are contained in the "compass_published.lt" file created by step 3) above.
+The "ch2group.lt", "ch3group.lt", and "alkane50.lt" files all refer to "compass_published.lt", (as well as the "COMPASS" force-field object which it defines).
 Excerpt:

-import "compass.lt"
+import "compass_published.lt"
 CH2 inherits COMPASS { ...
 CH3 inherits COMPASS { ...
 Alkane50 inherits COMPASS { ...